rshcherb/SMLdecluster/README.md

-SML declustering: Matlab computer scripts to perform
+SML declustering: Matlab computer scripts to perform declustering of earthquake catalogs

 To perform declustering:
 1. run